SouthernMethodistUniversity/geospatialdata/README.md

-# Digital Projects, Research and Tools
+# Digital projects, research and tools

 We have been discussing different aspects and stages of digital scholarship projects.
 In this session we will discuss how you can find and assess tools.